Tummy Tuck (Abdominoplasty)

 If you are interested in scheduling an appointment for a tummy tuck, first calculate your own BMI:

 After you have calculated your BMI, please feel free to call Transformations at (608) 836-9990 to schedule your tummy tuck procedure or talk about other options.
-UW Health weight loss options: Medical and Surgical Weight Management
+UW Health weight loss options: Surgical Weight Management

 Frequently Asked Questions

 Who is a good candidate for a tummy tuck (abdominoplasty)?

 The best candidates for tummy tuck, or abdominoplasty, are men and women who are in relatively good shape, but cannot rid themselves of a fat deposit or loose abdominal skin by dieting or exercise.